The fundamental group of affine curves in positive characteristic: Solutions to embedding problems

 Let $\Psi_Y:W_Y\to Y$ be an \'etale $H$-cover of $Y$.
-Note that this is possible because $H$ is a prime-to-$p$ group and the genus of $Y$ can be made arbitrarily large (\cite[XIII, Corollary 2.12, page 392]{SGA1}). $Y$ (or $r$ above) is choosen so that the genus of $Y$ is at least $g$ and greater than the number of generators for $H$.
+Note that this is possible because $H$ is a prime-to-$p$ group and the genus of $Y$ is greater than the number of generators of $H$ (\cite[XIII, Corollary 2.12, page 392]{SGA1}).
+Let $T_X$ and $T_Y$ be the open subschemes of $T$ given by $x\ne 0$ and $y\ne 0$ respectively.
+Let $W_{XF}$ and $W_{XT}$ be the normalized pullback of $W_X\to X$ to $X_F$ and $T_X$ respectively.
+Similarly define $W_{YF}$ and $W_{YT}$ to be the normalized pullback of $W_Y\to Y$.